 - Fabric Manufacturing: Yarn is made into fabric by weaving or knitting it on a loom.

-- Wet Processing: Fabric is cut into smaller pieces for use in sewing projects as well as dyed in different colors and patterns.
+- Wet Processing: Fabric is cut into smaller pieces for use in sewing projects and dyed in different colors and patterns.

 - Garments Manufacturing: Sewing the parts of fabric together and checking Quality Inspection and shipment.